Tōbu Urban Park Line: Rolling stock

 Trains are formed of 6-car (or 4+2-car) 8000 series EMUs, introduced from 1997.
 New 6-car 60000 series EMUs were introduced on the line from 15 June 2013, replacing the older 8000 series sets.
 Eight sets are scheduled to be delivered by the end of fiscal 2013.

 From 3 March 2012, test running using 10030 series EMUs commenced on the line, with the first reliveried set entering revenue service from 20 April 2013.

 From 21 April 2017, new Tobu 500 series three-car EMUs operate on Urban Park Liner limited express services on the line.
 Services operate between Asakusa in Tokyo (Tobu Skytree Line) and Omiya and Nodashi on the Tobu Urban Park Line, with trains dividing and joining at Kasukabe.
 The 500 series trains are also used on Urban Park Liner services operating between Omiya and Unga on the Tobu Urban Park Line.

+Tobu Railway announced on 16 April 2024 that 25 80000 series 5-car sets would be introduced on the line, replacing all remaining 8000 and 10000 series trains in service on the Urban Park Line.
+In addition, the 18 60000 series sets are expected to be shortened to 5 cars per trainset with one surplus car from each set slated to be modified and incorporated into 18 of the 80000 series sets.